floooh/floooh.github.io/_drafts/2023-10-23-sokol-webgpu.md

 Furthermore there are different sampler types for 1D, 2D, 3D, Cube, Array and multisampled textures.

-This provides plenty of reflection information to figure out the required texture and sampler types for validation on the CPU side.
+Alltogether this provides plenty of reflection information to figure out the required texture and sampler types for validation on the 3D-API side.

 Notably missing is a sampler type specifically for unfilterable-float textures (and from what I'm seeing, WGSL doesn't have something similar either).